fbpx

 3. Notify the appropriate authorities

-Under the RGPD, in the event of a data breach, it is imperative to report the incident to the relevant supervisory authority within 72 hours.
-In France, this is the Commission Nationale de l'Informatique et des Libertés (CNIL).
-Make sure you document every detail of the breach: when and how it occurred, what data was exposed and what measures were taken.
+Under the RGPD, in the event of a data breach, it is imperative to report the incident to the competent supervisory authority within 72 hours.
+In France, this is the National Commission for Information Technology and Civil Liberties (CNIL).
+Be sure to document every detail of the breach: when and how it happened, what data was exposed, and what actions were taken.

 4. Protect yourself after the breach